-- Within the limits and restrictions of SSA grant funding, provide information and referral, advice, short term assistance legal representation and systemic advocacy to SSA beneficiaries regarding issues that result in barriers to employment. - 2.
+- 1. Within the limits and restrictions of SSA grant funding, provide information and referral, advice, short term assistance legal representation and systemic advocacy to SSA beneficiaries regarding issues that result in barriers to employment. - Provide outreach, information and referral to Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI) beneficiaries about the process of returning to work, including work incentives, Maryland's Medicaid Buy-in program, and ABLE savings accounts. - 3.
+Advocate for SSA-eligible youth with disabilities aged 14-21 to ensure appropriate transition planning to reduce barriers to employment upon their exit from school. - 4.
+Provide information and referral regarding accommodations, assistive technology, and other support for individuals with disabilities in the workplace and advocate for SSI-eligible adults with disabilities to obtain work in competitive, integrated employment. - 5.
+Advocate for the expansion of peer support in community behavioral health services to increase employment opportunities for recipients of SSI/SSDI who have lived experience with behavioral health services. - 6.
 Pursuant to the Strengthening Protections for Social Security Beneficiaries Act of 2018, review, investigate and if necessary, correct the practices of individuals and agencies acting as representative payees, ensuring Social Security funds are spent on behalf of the beneficiary and in their best interests.